Gman-Superfly/AKIRA/architecture_theoretical/ORTHOGONALITY.md

 │                                                                         │
 │  THIS IS ORTHOGONALITY:                                                 │
-│  Time and frequency are complementary descriptions.                  │ │  They cannot both be specified — they are orthogonal dimensions.    │ │                                                                         │
+│  Time and frequency are complementary descriptions.                  │ │  They cannot both be specified; they are orthogonal dimensions.     │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────────────────────┘
 ```